MicrosoftDocs/learn/learn-pr/aspnetcore/microservices-configuration-aspnet-core/includes/4-implement-feature-management.md

 * Confirm the app's deployment to AKS.
 * Set up feature management support with a .NET library.
 * Make the discount coupon feature configurable.
-* Deploy the SPA to your AKS cluster.
+* Deploy the *:::no-loc text="WebSPA":::* app to your AKS cluster.
-* Disable the *coupons* feature.
+* Disable the discount coupon feature.

 > [!NOTE]
 > If your Cloud Shell session disconnects due to inactivity, reconnect and run the following command to return to this directory and open the Cloud Shell editor: